ipfs/service-worker-gateway/README.md

 ### Try hosted instance

+We provide a public good instance of this projct configured to run in [subdomain mode](https://docs.ipfs.tech/how-to/address-ipfs-on-web/#subdomain-gateway), aiming to be a drop-in replacement for `dweb.link`:

-- 🚧 **WIP: alpha quality** https://inbrowser.link hosts the latest [release](https://github.com/ipfs-shipyard/service-worker-gateway/releases)
+- 🚧 **WIP: alpha quality** https://inbrowser.link hosts the `release` branch, with a stable [release](https://github.com/ipfs-shipyard/service-worker-gateway/releases)
-- 🚧 **WIP: alpha quality** https://inbrowser.dev is used for testing, hosts the latest dev version from the `main` branch
+- 🚧 **WIP: alpha quality** https://inbrowser.dev hosts the `staging` branch with development / testing version

+There is also an instance running in [path mode](https://docs.ipfs.tech/how-to/address-ipfs-on-web/#path-gateway), aiming to be a drop-in replacement for `ipfs.io`:

+- 🚧 **WIP: alpha quality** https://ipfs-service-worker-gateway.pages.dev hosts the `release` branch, with a stable [release](https://github.com/ipfs-shipyard/service-worker-gateway/releases)
+- 🚧 **WIP: alpha quality** https://staging.ipfs-service-worker-gateway.pages.dev hosts the `staging` branch with development / testing version

 ## License